c22dev/OffsetFinder/README.md

 # OffsetFinder
 A sh script that finds offsets for you from an IPSW link :)
 This can also generate offsets for betas.
+Please note that this can only work with arm64e iOS 16 IPSWs.
 <img src="https://i.ibb.co/XykPjLX/Pasted-Graphic.png" width=50%>

 ## Distribution and license